“Tar Sands Come to Ontario: No Line 9” Conference Report

 “The Tar Sands Come to Ontario: No Line 9” conference was organized by an ad-hoc committee and was held in conjunction with the November 16-18 OPIRG Toronto+York Rebuilding Bridges conference.

-To contact the organizing committee, write boliviaclimatejustice@gmail.com. or go to http://t.grupoapoyo.org.
+To contact the organizing committee, write boliviaclimatejustice@

-First published in: http://climateandcapitalism.com/2012/11/23/toronto-conference-lays-basis-for-mass-challenge-to-tar-sands-pipeline/
+First published in: https://climateandcapitalism.

 UPDATE: Ontario prepares for a fight against tar sands pipelines